TexasInstruments/ot-ti/docs/thread-users-guide/ti-openthread-application-development.md

 # Application Development

-The [SimpleLink CC13xx/CC26xx](https://www.ti.com/tool/download/SIMPLELINK-LOWPOWER-F2-SDK) SDK for TI-OpenThread is intended to be developed with one of the following development boards:
+TI-OpenThread is intended to be developed with one of the following development boards:

 - [CC1352R LaunchPad](https://www.ti.com/tool/LAUNCHXL-CC1352R1)
 - [CC1352P-2 LaunchPad](https://www.ti.com/tool/LAUNCHXL-CC1352P)